bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 [ERR194147, bam/ERR194147.3.bam]
 ```

-Each item in the channel produced by `splitCsv` is a list of 2 items.
-The header
+Each item in the channel produced by `splitCsv` is a list of 2 elements.
+The
-is included as the first such list, which we don't really want.
-A look at the
+headers from the first line are included as the first such list, which we don't
-Nextflow documentation shows that there are a number of parameters we can supply
+really want.
+A look at the Nextflow documentation shows that there are a number
-to `splitCsv` including the `header` parameter.
+of parameters we can supply to `splitCsv` including the `header` parameter.

 ```
 // test.nf